 Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

-You’re planning the Italy trip of a lifetime—and now comes the biggest decision: choosing the right private tour operator.
+You are planning the Italy trip of a lifetime, and now comes the biggest decision: choosing the right private tour operator.
 Hundreds of companies promise “private,” “authentic,” “unique” Italy tours, all using the same beautiful words.
 How do you actually tell them apart?

-This guide helps you evaluate private tours of Italy using criteria that truly matter—not marketing fluff.
-After 25+ years arranging private Italy experiences and building relationships with artisans, producers, and families across every region, we’ve learned what separates genuine expertise from polished sales pitches.
+This guide helps you evaluate private tours of Italy using criteria that truly matter, not marketing fluff.
+After 25+ years arranging private Italy experiences and building relationships with artisans, producers, and families across every region, we have learned what separates genuine expertise from polished sales pitches.
 This framework is born from that experience.

 (For more on the destinations we serve, explore our Italy travel guides covering regions from Sicily to the most celebrated destinations across the country.)